rittwage/nibtools/readme.txt

 	   -a0: Align all tracks to sector 0.
 	   -as: Align all tracks to the longest sync mark (needed for UXB/Melbourne House protection)
 	   -aa: Align all tracks to the longest run of any one byte (autogap).
-	   -an: Align all tracks to the raw data as found (not normally used).
+	   -an: Align all tracks to the raw data as read (not normally used).

    -eX	 : Extended read retries (R) This is used on deteriorated disks to increase the number of read attempts
 	   to get a track with no errors.
 Use any numerical value, but if it's too high it could take a while to read the disk.
 Default is 10.

    -pX	 : Custom protection handlers (W) This is used to set some flags to handle copy protections which don't
-	   remaster with default settings.
+	   write properly with default settings.

-           -px: Used for V-MAX disks to remaster track 20 properly.
+           -px: Used for V-MAX disks to remaster track 20 properly and align custom tracks.
 	   -pg: Used for GMA/Securispeed disks to remaster track 38/39 properly.
 	   -pm: Used for older Rainbow Arts/Magic Bytes to remaster track 36 properly
 	   -pr: Used for Rapidlok disks to help remaster them properly (limited success without patches).